-In his opInion on behalf of himself and JUSTICE A.M.
+In his oplnion on behalf of himself and JUSTICE A.M.
 KHANWILKAR In Indian Young Lawyers Association & Others v.
-State of Kerala & Others to wear a hijab on the ground of freedom to practice their religion, without interference
+State of Kerala & Others

+The right of women to wear a hijab on the ground of freedom to practice their religion, without interference by the State.